1844 Democratic National Convention: Proceedings

 At the outset of the convention, the leading contender was former President Martin Van Buren of New York, who had been defeated in the 1840 election.
 His principal opponent was Lewis Cass of Michigan, who had served as United States Secretary of War under President Andrew Jackson.
 The annexation of Texas was a major issue.
 Van Buren publicly opposed immediate annexation because it might lead to a sectional crisis over the status of slavery in the West.
 This position cost Van Buren the support of Southern and expansionist Democrats, but he believed that backing annexation would cost him the support of his fellow New Yorkers and other Northeasterners.

 Van Buren's supporters arrived at the convention with a majority of the delegates pledged to support him on the first ballot.
 Cass, meanwhile, had support from a handful of Southern states, but far fewer delegates pledged to him.
 At the previous convention, in 1840, a majority of votes had been sufficient to secure the nomination, but this had been a departure from the party's previous rule requiring a two-thirds majority.

-Early in the proceedings, Senator Robert J. Walker of Mississippi, in cooperation with Senator James Buchanan of Pennsylvania (who would later become president himself), called for the reinstatement of the 1832 and 1835 convention rule requiring the nominee to win two-thirds of the votes.
+Early in the proceedings, Senator Robert J. Walker of Mississippi, in cooperation with Senator (and future president) James Buchanan of Pennsylvania called for reinstatement of the 1832 and 1835 convention rule requiring the nominee to win two-thirds of the votes.
 Following a historical pattern in which a minority faction of Northern Democrats delivered votes to produce southern wing victories for pro-slavery legislation, the Van Burenite delegates split over the pivotal vote.
 Fully one-third of the pro-Van Buren delegates (52 of 154) voted to reinstate the two-thirds rule, along with 90 of 104 anti-Van Buren delegates, producing a final vote of 148 to 116.
 The rule would remain in place until the 1936 Democratic National Convention, when it was revoked by supporters of Franklin D. Roosevelt.